Spotify latest tech name to cut jobs, axes 6% of workforce

 Big tech companies like Amazon, Microsoft and Google announced tens of thousands of job cuts this month as the economic boom that the industry rode during the COVID-19 pandemic waned.

+Stockholm-based Spotify had benefited from pandemic lockdowns because more people had sought out entertainment when they were stuck at home.
+Ek indicated that the company's business model, which had long focused on growth, had to evolve.

-Ek said Stockholm-based Spotify was no different.
-The company's operating costs last year were double its revenue growth, a gap that would be “unsustainable long-term” in any economic climate, but even more difficult to close with “a challenging macro environment," he said.
+The company's operating costs last year grew at double its revenue growth, a gap that would be “unsustainable long-term” in any economic climate, but even more difficult to close with “a challenging macro environment," he said.

-Spotify had benefited from pandemic lockdowns because more people had sought out entertainment when they stayed home.
+Spotify made “considerable effort” to rein in the costs over over the past few months, “but it simply hasn’t been enough," he said.

 “I hoped to sustain the strong tailwinds from the pandemic and believed that our broad global business and lower risk to the impact of a slowdown in ads would insulate us.
 In hindsight, I was too ambitious in investing ahead of our revenue growth," Ek said.

-He said that's why the company is cutting its global workforce by about 6%, without giving a specific number of job losses.
-Spotify reported in its latest annual report that it had about 6,600 employees, which implies that 400 jobs are being axed.
+He said that's why the company is cutting its global workforce by about 6%.
+Ek didn't give an actual number of job losses but a company spokesman said it's 600, based on 9,808 employees listed in its latest quarterly report.

 “I take full accountability for the moves that got us here today,” Ek said.